Whiteknight/whiteknight.github.com/stage/gci_final_review.md

 tickets, most of them are probably not suitable for a GCI task.

 Later we started making several tasks to include code coverage of our test suite.
-For some things, like the new Embedding API, this brough a huge influx of valuable tests for the API which I am sincerely grateful for, but we also got accused of "spamming" tasks and allowing certain students to inflate their scores by rapidly completing tasks that were too easy.
+For some things, like the new Embedding API, this brought a huge influx of valuable tests for the API which I am sincerely grateful for, but we also got accused of "spamming" tasks and allowing certain students to inflate their scores by rapidly completing tasks that were too easy.
 I'm happy to explain